 Columbines have truly unique-looking flowers.
 With their dangling bell-like shape and spurs at the back, there is nothing else quite them.
 Because columbines bloom in almost every color, these easy-to-grow perennials are popular garden plants.
 They also seed themselves around the garden, saving you the hassle of resowing seeds each year!

 These happy plants begin blooming near the end of bulb season, adding a pop of color right when your garden needs it.
 Their delicate blue-green foliage also makes a beautiful statement in the garden.
 And because they grow in many different environments, including moist woodlands and rocky alpines, there's a columbine species for you.

 Columbine Care Must-Knows

-Columbines are avid interbreeders, so there are not many new discoveries with this plant.
-Typically, to find new varieties, plant breeders make crosses with other plants.
-Most of the columbine species all bloom at the same time, so the plants have no problem crossing with others on their own.
-This is important to keep in mind because columbines are fairly short-lived perennials that reseed heavily in the garden.
-Because they may be crossing with others, most seedlings generally don't look much like the immediate parents.
+Columbines are fairly short-lived perennials that reseed heavily in the garden.
+Because they may be crossing with other varieties of columbines, most seedlings generally don't look much like the immediate parents.
 Oftentimes, they revert back to simpler types and common colors.
 If you want to preserve a specific variety, it's best to weed out any unwanted seedlings and to keep the main plant as happy as you can.